Before After

 Such ingredients must be listed even if they are present in colors, flavors, or spice blends.
 Additionally, manufacturers must list the specific nut or seafood that is used (e.g., almond, walnut, cashew; or tuna, salmon, shrimp, or lobster).
 While more than 160 foods have been identified as causing allergic reactions, the eight foods listed above cause 90% of food-allergic reactions.

 Keep in mind, however, that the law only applies to products labeled on or after January 1, 2006.
 Depending on a product's shelf life, it takes a year or more before all newly sold products list ingredients in simple language.
-So we are just starting to consistently see
+So we are just starting to consistently see the results of this new law in the marketplace.

 Even so, continue to read all labels carefully, especially long shelf life items, and be on the lookout for scientific terms (i.e., 'casein' for milk, or 'albumin' for egg).